mattpshields/matthewshields.co.uk/content/writing/2020-10-09-optimising-images-using-the-picture-element-and-webp-images.md.md

 If image optimisation is something that you want to know more about then I would recommend searching for an article focusing on your specific platform, I can nearly guarantee that for any popular platform posts on this will exist and is definitely worth investing some time into making sure you have image optimisation running!
 I will also be following up with a post about appropriate file types soon so I will go into more detail about this then as its definitely a topic all of it's own.

-## Lets get started, with an image tag
+## Lets get started, with a standard image tag

 You may well be used to using images like this and be wondering, with the limited options available how would be implement the things that we are wanting to?
 You could be picturing what plugins, or what logic you might need to create to tick them all off.

-Luckily in more modern browsers, you have been given a whole bunch of the tools that you need already and we are actually going to do all the above with just HTML, no JavaScript **required*** here.
+Luckily in more modern browsers, you have been given a whole bunch of the tools that you need already and we are actually going to do all the above with just HTML, no JavaScript required* here.

 ```html
 <img src="example.jpg" alt="descriptive text of the image">
 ```

-\*depending on your browser support goals, you may need to bring in some JavaScript polyfills to give you the support you require
+\* Disclaimer: depending on your browser support goals, you may need to bring in some JavaScript polyfills to give you the support you require.

 ## Using srcset to optimise image performance

-Something that you might have heard of is srcset, which if you haven't heard of it is a way of providing more than one image source to a single image tag, along with hints about when each image source should be used.
+Something that you might have heard of or have seen is srcset, which if you haven't heard of it is a way of providing more than one image source to a single image tag, along with hints about when each image source should be used.

 When using srcset you may end up with something like this: